EECS16A, Designing Information Devices and Systems I

 Participation in Discussion

-Every week, discussion will be held on Wednesday.
-Timings and locations can be found on the course website.
+Every week, discussion will be held on Monday and Wednesday.
+Times and locations can be found on the course website.
 You may choose to attend any discussion section time, and are encouraged to try out different TAs’ discussion sections to find which one works best for you.
 Discussion sections will take place in-person.

 Lab Policies